jmuy333/Jaydan-s-beautiful-beautiful-game/README.md

-# Jaydan-s-beautiful-beautiful-game
+# Arduino Reaction Time/Memory Game
-My beautiful game
+A beautiful game developed by Jaydan Muyuela

 # How to play the game
 For a varying amount of time, 4 random neopixel colors will pop up.